 spectrum of H5O2+ shows

 a strong sharp peak (at 1090 cm-1) for its shared

-proton.
-As expected, these spectra will be very much broadened,
+proton, similar to H3O2-.
+As expected, these spectra are much broadened,

 shifted and poorly resolved in bulk liquid water.